ExpressionEngine/ExpressionEngine-User-Guide/source/cp/channel/form-settings.rst

 Member Groups (such as the SuperAdmin Group by default) can be set to bypass comment moderation and have their comments posted immediately.
-That option can be set at :menuselection:`Admin --> Member Groups`.
+That option can be set at :menuselection:`Members --> Member Groups`.

 Maximum characters allowed?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~